go0hum/n2backend/README.md

 docker-compose up -d
 ```

-Copy database sql file in the database
+Copy and paste the database sql file in the database client
-the folder is /database/start.sql
+the folder is /database/start.sql or import the sql file

-Later download vendor in docker
+Later download vendor in docker with the command

 ```
-docker exec -it container bash composer install
+docker exec -it container bash
+// later
+composer install
 ```